bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Each of these plays a role in how much light the final image receives.
 They can be combined into a final EV number (exposure value), such as the semi-standard EV100 (the exposure value for ISO 100).
 Higher EV100 numbers mean that more light is required to get the same result.
 For example, a sunny day scene might require an EV100 of about 15, whereas a dimly lit indoor scene might require an EV100 of about 7.

 In **Bevy 0.13**, you can now configure the EV100 on a per-camera basis using the new [`Exposure`] component.
 You can set it directly using the [`Exposure::ev100`] field, or you can use the new [`PhysicalCameraParameters`] struct to calculate an ev100 using "real world" camera settings like f-stops, shutter speed, and ISO sensitivity.

+This is important because Bevy's "physically based" renderer (PBR) is intentionally grounded in reality.
+Our goal is for people to be able to use real-world units in their lights and materials and have them behave as close to reality as possible.

 <b style="display:block; margin-bottom: -18px">Drag this image to compare</b>